pitterpatter22/TaskFormatter/README.md

 4. The `run_all_tasks` function iterates over the tasks, splits each task into a description and a command, and calls the `run_task` function for each task.
 5. The `run_task` function executes the task with a spinner and captures its output, displaying the task's status when it completes.

+## Spinner
+The Spinner was adjusted from https://github.com/sindresorhus/cli-spinners

 ## Example Output

 ```plaintext